China’s Evergrande files for bankruptcy - KTVZ

 Evergrande did not immediately respond to CNN’s request for comment.

-The property developer has struggled to pay off its loans, which reached reached 2.437 trillion yuan ($340 billion) by the end of last year — or roughly 2% of China’s entire gross domestic product.
+Evergrande is a massive company with more than 1,300 real estate projects in more than 280 cities, according to its website.
+The company also has several non-real estate businesses, including an electric vehicle business, a health care business, and a theme park business.

-Evergrande’s 2021 default set off a larger crisis in China’s property market, damaging homeowners and the broader financial system in the country.
-Since Evergrande’s collapse, several other major developers in China, including Kasia, Fantasia, and Shimao Group, have defaulted on their debts.
-Most recently, another Chinese real estate giant, Country Garden, warned that it would “consider adopting various debt management measures” — fueling speculation that the company may be preparing to restructure its debt as it struggles to raise cash.
+Evergrande has struggled to pay off its loans after officially defaulting on its debt in late-2021.
+The property company’s debt load reached 2.437 trillion yuan ($340 billion) by the end of last year.
+That is roughly 2% of China’s entire gross domestic product.

-Earlier this year, Evergrande unveiled its long-awaited debt restructung plan, which was China’s largest on record.
-The company said it had reached “binding agreements” with its international bondholders on the key terms of the plan.
+Earlier this year, the company unveiled its long-awaited debt restructung plan, which was China’s largest on record.
+The developer said it had reached “binding agreements” with its international bondholders on the key terms of the plan.

 “The proposed restructuring will alleviate the company’s pressure of offshore indebtedness and facilitate the company’s efforts to resume operations and resolve issues on shore,” Evergrande said in a filing announcing the plan.